In-Home Healthcare Service

 Heightened Response to Loud Noises

 Be aware if your loved one has become especially sensitive to loud sounds.
 This reaction can be from a raised voice, slamming door, or outside car alarm.

 Make sure to track these responses to their source, especially if your loved one is continually jumpy around one particular caretaker.
 It’s possible that your aging loved one has been conditioned to fear loud responses from that abuser.

 Another tangible sign of emotional mistreatment is an increased bout of insomnia.
 It’s imperative to keep in mind that insomnia can be caused by a myriad of reasons.
 When an elderly individual finds that they cannot sleep, it is often explained by a new medication or living with a medical ailment.

 Yet, if they are undergoing emotional abuse, it can manifest in stress that causes them to lose sleep.
 Be wary if your loved one suddenly has an inexplicable bout of sleep deprivation, especially if it is paired with any of the aforementioned signs!

 If you find your loved one has become increasingly confused, this is another warning sign of emotional mistreatment.
 Being gaslit, verbally berated, and demeaned all take a mental toll on the brain.
 Be wary if your loved one seems bewildered, uncertain, or consistently questioning their own reality.
-If you are thinking about finding new care for your loved one, then consider the experienced and careful care that an in-home healthcare service like Expicare Nursing Agency, Inc. can offer you.
+If you are thinking about finding new care for your loved one, then consider the experienced and careful care that an in-home healthcare service can offer you.